BlueBrain/SSCxEModelExamples/data-dependencies.md

 - StochKv2.mod
 - StochKv3.mod

-3. The morphology file used in the optimisation is the following. optimisation/opt_module/morphologies/C060114A5.asc
+3. The morphology file used in the optimization is the following. optimization/opt_module/morphologies/C060114A5.asc

 ## Validation dependencies